quantgirluk/Quant-Girl-Blog/quant-project.md

 The first question will be covered by the technical part of the interview.
 The second one is more difficult.
 Here are some important soft skills that you can focus on ahead of an interview:

-- Communication
+#### Communication

-Tip: Prepare a 5 minutes summary of your PhD/MSc thesis.
+For this, I recommend to prepare a 5 minutes summary of your PhD/MSc thesis.
 In many interviews I have been asked to explain my PhD thesis in simple terms.
-I know that every PhD can talk for hours and hours about his/her dissertation... however the key here is in the last bit **simple terms**.
+I know that every PhD can talk for hours and hours about his/her dissertation... however the key here is the  **simple terms** bit.
 Try to prepare a 10 minutes summary of your PhD avoiding too technical terms (this is particularly challenging for theoretical mathematicians but it is worth the effort).
 Then try to cut it in half the time by making it briefer.
+Try to answer the following questions:

+- What was the topic of your thesis?
+- What was the research contribution?
+- What are the implications?
+Theoretical/Applications/Improvements of Existing Results

+If you have experience in finance, then you can do the same exercise with the projects that you have listed on your resume.
+The idea is to practice how to effectively communicate:

+- What was the project about?
+- What was your role on it?
+Leader/Individual Contributor/Main Owner
+- What was your main contributions?
+Technical/Implementation/Presenting the project to stakeholders and/or regulators/Strategy and Planning
+- What was the outcome of the project?
+Model submission/ New Algorithm Approved/ Improvement/ Process Automation.

-- Collaboration
+#### Collaboration

 As I mentioned, you won't work alone.
 Projects in the industry are so big that is difficult (or impossible) for one person to do everything.
 Thus, you have to learn to work efficiently as a member of a team.

-- Adaptability
+#### Adaptability

-Banking as most of the industries nowadays is changing constantly and at a rapid pace.
-So you need to be able to
+Banking, as most of the industries nowadays, is changing constantly and at a rapid pace.
+This means making sure that your education does not stop once you land a job.
+On the contrary, use the first months in the job to find out what are the most valuable skills in your area.
+Then, do a self-assessment and identify those areas that need improvement.

 ---